sophiech05/Leaf-epithelium-analysis-using-Python/README.md

 ### How to use

-0) Download the folder `cell_connections`.
+0) Download the folder `cell_connections.zip`.
 You will find files `utils.py`, `xx`, `cell_connections.ipynb`, and a folder with images we worked on.

-1) Using your terminal, launch the Jupyter Notebook and open the Notebook `cell_connections`.
+1) Using your terminal, launch the Jupyter Notebook and open the Notebook `cell_connections.ipynb`.
 2) Run the first block of the code in order to import all the imports needed, indicated in the jupyter notebook.